 GOOGLE EARTH PROJECT POLICY: You will also be asked to track your voyages across the globe using Google Earth (free download).
-This assignment is worth 15% of your final grade.
+This assignment is worth 5% of your final grade.
 There are three separate deadlines for the Google Earth project.
 Please see e-Learning for further details.
 The final Google Earth project should include four screen shots, capturing the entire globe and all the pins you have placed throughout the semester.
+There will be a Google Earth project discussion board for any questions pertaining to this project.